MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-**You may skip this section** if you do not require a site-to-site WireGuard VPN, and you are strictly `using` this as a way to `remote devices` into your OPNsense router.
+**You may skip this section** if you do not require firewalling for a site-to-site WireGuard VPN, or you are strictly `using` this as a way to `remote devices` into your OPNsense router's subnet.

 * * *